MishraShikhar/OCVS/OCVS/README.md

 ## Goals for this workshop
 1. Provision the infrastructure for the SDDC.
-2. Migrate on-premise workload to the SDDC.
+2. Migrate on-premises workload to the SDDC.
 3. Extend application running on OCVS by integrating them with OCI native services.

 ## Prerequisites